Abdul-Hanan0/Dog-Emotion-Classifier-/README.md

 Understanding a dog’s emotions can make a huge difference in how we care for and connect with our furry companions.
 This project aims to classify the emotional state of dogs such as happy, sad, angry, or relaxed just by analyzing images of their faces.

-We trained a deep learning model using the EfficientNet architecture to recognize subtle facial cues in dogs.
+I trained a deep learning model using the EfficientNet architecture to recognize subtle facial cues in dogs.
 The idea is simple but powerful: a smart tool that can interpret a dog's emotions from images, just like humans read each other’s expressions.

 🔷 Why it matters